bevacqua/js/README.md

 }
 ```

-That being said, there's nothing wrong with function declarations that are just [currying another function][10].
+That being said, there's nothing wrong with function expressions that are just [currying another function][10].

 ##### Good